INSIDE: We finally made millionaire status!!! Here’s how the last month went and what the future holds for these Net Worth Reports.

 [Here’s a deeper dive into *how* exactly we got to this spot over the years FYI,

 for those newer to the site: 7 things we did to grow our money]

-But while all this is so incredible and I’m beyond proud to hit such a milestone, it’s also a very sad day for me today – and the future of this blog, really – because it comes with a caveat that’s been brewing for quite a while…
+But while all this is so incredible and I’m beyond proud to hit such the millionaire status milestone, it’s also a very sad day for me today – and the future of this blog, really – because it comes with a caveat that’s been brewing for quite a while…

 And that’s the fact that these net worth reports have increasingly made my loved ones nervous with each passing month it grows :( Who now request I respect their wishes and finally stop making them public – something I’ve pushed back on for years since it’s the whole foundation of our site here (transparency and numbers!!!) but which I can’t selfishly continue any longer, now that these numbers have grown to what they are.